-Eastern Idaho Regional received the Cardiac Rehab Certification from the American Association of Cardiovascular and Pulmonary Rehabilitation (AACVPR).
-The certification depends on several facets of proper care of cardiac rehab patients, such as program safety, medical oversight, personalized exercise prescription, policies and procedures.
+EIRMC has received the cardiac rehab certification from the American Association of Cardiovascular and Pulmonary Rehabilitation.
+This certification demonstrates our excellence in several facts of proper cardiac rehab care, such as program safety, medical oversight, personalized exercise prescription, policies and procedures.
 Our continued dedication to these practices has made us one of the premier cardiac rehabilitation programs across southeast Idaho, western Wyoming and southern Montana.

-Our professional team of registered nurses, exercise physiologists, dieticians, pharmacists and, when needed, diabetes educators and respiratory therapists, help contribute to your recovery.
-Working together with you and your healthcare provider, we design an individualized program to meet your health goals.
+Our first-class team of registered nurses, exercise physiologists, dieticians, pharmacists and, when needed, diabetes educators and professionals specializing in respiratory therapy work together to streamline your recovery.
+Working with you and your healthcare provider, we customize a comprehensive program to meet your health and wellness goals.

 - Nutritional counseling